wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 PWM Output
 ^^^^^^^^^^

 The table below shows the default pins.
-These are configurable via the Web UI.
+These are configurable (with the exception of PWM 0 and 1) via the Web UI.
 +-------------+-------------------------+
 | PWM Channel | Romi Hardware Component |
 +=============+=========================+